edmugu/arduino_portable_adjustable_power_supply/Tester.md

 ---

 # Tester
-A tester capable of testing all the stages indidually and together is descrived here https://edmugu.github.io/power_supply_tester/
+A tester capable of testing all the stages individually and together is descried here https://edmugu.github.io/power_supply_tester/